grame-cncm/faustcourse/session4/content.md

 We don't want each version of the looper to be the same.
-Instead, we want each looper to have a slightly different read speed so we're adding a `detune` parameter to our `looper` circuit that will be used as ratio to control the read speed,
+Instead, we want each looper to have a slightly different read speed so we're adding a `detune` parameter to our `looper` circuit that will be used as a ratio to control the read speed,

 We created a `polyLooper` circuit putting several `looper` in